 Past, present, future

-California’s homeownership rate ballooned during the Millennium Boom, only to plunged with the great recession.
-California’s homeownership rate has finally stabilized around 55%, and what factors will contribute to future increases and decreases?
+California’s homeownership rate ballooned during the Millennium Boom, only to plunge with the Great Recession and its accompanying foreclosures on 1.1 million homeowners.
+California’s homeownership rate has finally stabilized around 55%.

-California’s homeownership rate is historically around 10 percentage points below the national homeownership rate (at 64.6% as of Q4 2019).
-This is due to a combination of factors, including the lesser impact the national policy of pushing the “American Dream” of homeownership has had on more mobile Californians.
+California’s homeownership rate is historically around 10 percentage points below the national homeownership rate (at 65.6% nationally as of 2024).
+This is due to a combination of factors, including the lesser impact the national policy of pushing the “American Dream” of homeownership has had on more mobile and math-conscious Californians.

-California’s rate of homeownership has declined dramatically since the 2008 Great Recession, a drop of nearly seven percentage points since its peak year of 2006.
-But the Millennium Boom peak was an inflated figure, and 2019’s average homeownership rate of nearly 55% is closer to an historically appropriate level.
+California’s rate of homeownership has declined dramatically since the 2008 Great Recession, a drop of more than five percentage points since its peak year of 2006.
+But the Millennium Boom peak was an inflated figure, and 2024’s average homeownership rate around 55% is closer to an historically appropriate level for California.

-Understanding the factors which impact California’s low homeownership rate requires an analysis of several economic factors, demonstrated visually through the above charts.
+Understanding the factors which impact California’s low homeownership rate requires an analysis of several economic factors, demonstrated visually through the charts above.

 Chart 1: The long view of homeownership

-While social events springing from the Great Depression and WWII had a strong effect on these numbers, the introduction of Federal Housing Administration (FHA)-insured financing in 1934 was a supporting influence, part of a developing push towards homeownership as a national housing policy.
-The FHA allowed virtually anyone with a steady income to finance the purchase of a home.
+The introduction of Federal Housing Administration (FHA)-insured financing in 1934 was part of a developing push towards homeownership, the commencement of a national housing policy.
+The FHA allows virtually anyone with a steady income to finance the purchase of a home.
 Prior to FHA financing, only individuals wealthy enough to qualify with steep 50% down payments had the opportunity to own a home.
-Sellers frequently supplied the financing without which they could not sell.
+Sellers frequently supplied the financing with a carryback note for a portion of the price, without which they could not sell.

-Much later, Chart 1 shows the evolution of California’s homeownership rate as three factors are introduced:
+Much later, Chart 1 shows the evolution of California’s homeownership rate as three factors were introduced:

-- 1982: adjustable rate mortgages (ARMs) make their debut in California (regulated variable interest rate mortgages (VIRs) had already been here for a decade);
+• 1982: adjustable rate mortgages (ARMs) make their debut in California (state regulated variable interest rate mortgages (VIRs) had already been here for a decade);

-- 1986: the federal right to borrow against your home equity as though it were an ATM under the Tax Reform Act of 1986; and
+• 1986: the federal right to borrow against your home equity as though it were an ATM under the Tax Reform Act of 1986, (Californians had this right from the early 1970s); and

-- 1997: the inception of the Internal Revenue Code (IRC) §121 principal residence profit exclusion.
+• 1997: the inception of the Internal Revenue Code (IRC) §121 principal residence profit exclusion (capping 30 years of treating a home as an investment).

-The easy access to deceptively complex, enticing ARMs (which allow homebuyers to borrow more than they can with fixed-rate mortgages), along with the incentive provided by the principal residence profit exclusion and the Tax Reform Act of 1986, pushed the California homeownership rate beyond historical bounds of 55% to 60.7% in 2006.
+The easy access to deceptively complex, enticing ARMs in recovery periods allow homebuyers to borrow more than they can with fixed-rate mortgages and more than they can make payments on when the ARM adjusts.
+And then the incentives provided by the Tax Reform Act of 1986 and the principal residence profit exclusion, pushed the California homeownership rate beyond historical bounds of 55% to 60.7% in 2006.

-This high rate of homeownership, quickly attained, proved unsustainable.
-Homeowners unqualified to handle ARMs once the rate and payments began to reset defaulted and returned to renting.
+This high rate of homeownership, quickly attained by mortgage lenders inducing tenants into untenable ownership, proved unsustainable.
+Homeowners unqualified to handle ARMs once the rate and payments began to reset defaulted, walked and returned to what they knew best – renting.

 Chart 2: Recent movements

-In a non-recession market, homeownership rates drop as interest rates move upward to cool the economy, as reflected in the rate of homeownership during the late 1950s through the early 1980s.
-Chart 2 displays the generally unacknowledged converse relationship between the average 30-year fixed rate mortgage (FRM) rate and the homeownership rate (and home price trends) from early 1980 until 2006, at the beginning of the current Lesser Depression.
+In a non-recession market, homeownership rates drop as mortgage rates move upward until the Federal Reserve rate cools the economy, as reflected in the rate of homeownership during the late 1950s through the early 1980s.
+Chart 2 displays the generally unacknowledged converse relationship between the average 30-year fixed rate mortgage (FRM) rate and the homeownership rate (and home price trends) from early 1980 until 2006, at the beginning of the Great Recession.

-However, due to our Lesser Depression brought on by the financial crisis, after 2007 both FRM and homeownership rates have dropped in tandem.
-Today, the homeownership rate is still stabilizing, a correction of the effects of irresponsible lending during the Millennium Boom (not the fault of FHA or Frannie, but Wall Street bond market independence).
+However, the millennium mortgage financing crisis brought on an unusual tandem drop in both FRM and homeownership rates as ownership then lost its status as part of the American dream in 2008.
+Today, the homeownership rate has finished stabilizing, correcting the effects of irresponsible lending during the Millennium Boom (not primarily the fault of FHA or Fannie, but the Wall Street bond market which was deregulated and became independent of oversight).

 Related article: